This is the multi-page printable view of this section. Click here to print.

 Detailed description

-• Edit button click and modify the resource, then click the Save button to apply changes
+• Edit button to click and after modifying the resource, click the Done button to apply the changes

 • When editing content, click the Diff button to view the changed content

-Account InformationCheck basic information about the Account such as Account name, location, creation date, etc.
+Account InformationCheck basic information about the Account, such as name, location, creation time, etc.

-Roll/Target InfoCheck the role and target information of the cluster roll
+Role/Target InformationCheck the role and target information of the ClusterRole

 Caution